As only India can!

 The endemic Painted Spurfowl

 Ranthambhore National Park – this is the first stop on our northern tour and certainly one of the best places that I traveled in during my time in India.
 Not only is it a tiger safari hotspot in India but it also boasts a great assortment of general avian woodland species, some of these include: White-naped Woodpecker, Common Iora, Painted Sandgrouse, and Plum-headed Parakeet.
 One also cannot visit central northern India without heading through to Bharatpur and the UNESCO world heritage site of Keoladeo Ghana National Park.
-This former duck-hunting reserve is one the major wintering areas for Palaearctic waterfowl and during the right time of the year produces a fascinating spectacle of thousands upon thousands of birds.
+This former duck-hunting reserve is one of the major wintering areas for Palaearctic waterfowl and during the right time of the year produces a fascinating spectacle of thousands upon thousands of birds.
 January to March is certainly the best time to be at Keoladeo; keep a close look out for Black, Cinnamon, and Yellow Bittern in between all the herons, egrets, spoonbills, pelicans, ducks, geese, and the occasional flamingos that frequent the park.
 The beautiful resounding call of the Sarus Crane is also often heard throughout the park.

 Bharatpur is certainly a must-visit place; the picture above captured four of thousands of Bar-headed Geese that can be seen wintering at Keoladeo Ghana National Park.